tdhock/tdhock.github.io/_posts/2025-01-19-bike-ride-data-viz.md

 ## 118: gpsdb-code/gpx/2009-10-25:10:25:19.gpx
 ```

-The table above shows one row for each GPX data filex.
+The table above shows one row for each GPX data file.
 Each one of them has contents as below: